andrewjohnporter/windows-itpro-docs/windows/deployment/update/waas-wu-settings.md

 ### Allow signed updates from an intranet Microsoft update service location

 This policy setting allows you to manage whether Automatic Updates accepts updates signed by entities other than Microsoft when the update is found on an intranet Microsoft update service location.
+This settings is generally used when wanting to enable third-party updates through a non-Microsoft source.

 To configure this setting in Group Policy, go to **Computer Configuration\Administrative Templates\Windows Components\Windows update\Allow signed updates from an intranet Microsoft update service location**.

 If you enable this policy setting, Automatic Updates accepts updates received through an intranet Microsoft update service location, as specified by [Specify Intranet Microsoft update service location](#specify-intranet-microsoft-update-service-location), if they're signed by a certificate found in the "Trusted Publishers" certificate store of the local computer.
 If you disable or don't configure this policy setting, updates from an intranet Microsoft update service location must be signed by Microsoft.

+Registry: HKLM\Software\Policies\Microsoft\Windows\WindowsUpdate\AcceptTrustedPublisherCerts (0=Disabled, 1=Enabled)

 >[!NOTE]
 >Updates from a service other than an intranet Microsoft update service must always be signed by Microsoft and are not affected by this policy setting.